EKZETA/EKZETA/README.md

 ###

-<p align="left">My name is Ekzo and I'm a IT Student from University of Technology Yogyakarta.</p>
+<p align="left">My name is Ekzo and I'm an IT Student from University of Technology Yogyakarta.</p>

 ###